AyushGupta74/IET_PROJECT_01/SRS_Document.md

 PG-DMC : Post Graduate Diploma in Mobile Computing. <br>

 ## FUNCTIONAL REQUIREMENTS
-Any user can visit website and check about CDAC Course Information, Exam Schedule, courses offered by CDAC, Information about centres.
+- Any user can visit website and check about CDAC Course Information, Exam Schedule, courses offered by CDAC, Information about centres.
-And they can contact CDAC centres for further information.
+- And they can contact CDAC centres for further information.
-Student will be able to register on CDAC Website.
+- Student will be able to register on CDAC Website.
 They can enroll in exams.
 Candidates can enroll for courses like PG-DAC, PG-DBDA, PG-DAI, PG-DMC,etc.
-Registered candidate will download admit card at cdac website and appear for exam at center.
+- Registered candidate will download admit card at cdac website and appear for exam at center.
-Candidate who appear for exam will see there result on website after 15 days .
+- Candidate who appear for exam will see there result on website after 15 days .
-Candidate who qualify  exam will get get notificaton to apply for seat allocation process . candidates who got allotment should pay fees and confirm their admission at cdac.
+- Candidate who qualify  exam will get get notificaton to apply for seat allocation process .
+- candidates who got allotment should pay fees and confirm their admission at cdac.

 Faculty/Admin:
-There is seperate interface for cdac admin.Admin will share course schedule with respective dates and booklet on website visible to all.
+- There is seperate interface for cdac admin.Admin will share course schedule with respective dates and booklet on website visible to all.

 ## NON-FUNCTIONAL
-This site is generally about the online test of a student which can be a entrance test or Campus exam .There is also a mock test section where student will know how the test is being conducted by our CDAC Online Assessment sites.There will be security which having login authentication and purposely having 3 times of login attempt for the user.
+- This site is generally about the online test of a student which can be a entrance test or Campus exam.
+- There is also a mock test section where student will know how the test is being conducted by our CDAC Online Assessment sites.
+- There will be security which having login authentication and purposely having 3 times of login attempt for the user.

 ### RELIABILITY
-The system will backup student data on regular basis and recover in short time duration to keep system operational.
-Continuous updates are maintained to avoid new problems related to login or website, continuous Adminstration is done to keep system operational.
-During peak hours system will maintain same user experience by managing load balancing.
+- The system will backup student data on regular basis and recover in short time duration to keep system operational.
+- Continuous updates are maintained to avoid new problems related to login or website.
+- Continuous Adminstration is done to keep system operational.
+- During peak hours, system will maintain same user experience by managing load balancing.

 ### AVAILABILITY
 The system will be available 24*7.